Prag8855/aab/content/guides/unemployment-benefits.md

 - **You pay [unemployment insurance](/glossary/Arbeitslosenversicherung)**
     Almost all employees pay for unemployment insurance, but most self-employed people don't.
 - **You paid unemployment insurance for 12 of the last 30 months**[^11]
-    There are exceptions for sickness, parenting, short-term employment and many other reasons.
+    Unemployment insurance payments in other EU and [[EEA]] countries also count.[^20] Sickness, parenting, short-term employment and other factors can change the rules.
 If you are not sure, apply for unemployment benefits anyway.
 - **You applied for unemployment benefits**
     This is not automatic.
-I explain [how to apply for unemployment benefits](#how-to-apply-for-unemployment-benefits) below.
+You must [apply for unemployment benefits](#how-to-apply-for-unemployment-benefits) yourself.

 Your immigration status does not affect your unemployment benefits.
 You can get *ALG I* with a [residence permit](/glossary/Aufenthaltstitel), [permanent residence](/glossary/Niederlassungserlaubnis) or EU citizenship.